 Throughout the devastating events, Lynn adopted a new mantra: “It’s life-altering, not life-threatening.”
 She began addressing the challenges in her life one at a time.
 She had withdrawn from Georgian Court in 2009 to work on her health and hearing loss.
 She tried hearing aids, but they didn’t work.
 She got her first cochlear implant hearing device in October 2009 and the second in January 2016.
 “I had to learn how to hear again,” she says.
 She began pursuing a holistic lifestyle and building her strength after the crash.

 In 2017, the Jackson resident returned to Georgian Court, determined to see through her goal.
-Lynn completed her bachelor’s degree in psychology in 2018 and is graduating in 2019 with her Master of Arts in Holistic Health Studies.
-In 2016, she and her daughter, who also has autoimmune disorders, co-founded Divine Divas, a holistic health consultancy.
+Lynn completed her bachelor’s degree in psychology in 2018 and is graduating in 2019 with her Master of Arts in Integrative Health.
+In 2016, she and her daughter, who also has autoimmune disorders, co-founded Divine Divas, a Integrative Health consultancy.
 The two host workshops and events to promote healthy living and self-care.
 She says that the confidence she regained through her academic journey, the development of Divine Divas, and the wonders of technology, she was able to return to being an assisted living administrator.

 Lynn and her daughter hope that their business’s multifaceted approach will help people, especially women, take better care of themselves.
 “When somebody comes in to meet with you, you don’t know what’s going to work for them.
 Not everybody wants to talk.
 Not everybody needs a counselor,” she says.
 “Some counselors are better able to draw things out of you than others, but if you can let somebody just journal or free-write or do art or whatever, it’s letting them choose what works for them—whatever works, works.”

 Story contributed by Gwen Moran.